-The Cheapest Ways to Transfer Money from NZ to Brazil
+Find the Cheapest Ways to Transfer Money from New Zealand to Brazil

 Most Kiwis use their bank to transfer money overseas.
 There are other ways that are cheaper and faster.